Publishing at the Public Library: Become a Community Publishing Portal

 Public libraries have always been in a unique position to help local writers connect with readers in their communities.
 The advent of self-publishing platforms presents libraries with a new resource to enhance that connection and reinforce their place at the center of community cultural life.

-Last year Los Gatos (Calif.)
+In 2012, the Los Gatos (Calif.)
 Library began a partnership with e-book self-publishing company Smashwords to offer a three-part series of e-book self-publishing seminars.
 This partnership has grown to include a co-branded publishing portal managed by Smashwords.
 Linked from the library website, the portal enables local authors to publish and distribute e-books at no cost and allows them to "Publish to the Library" if the library chooses to purchase their work.
 Find out how Los Gatos Library developed this partnership and how your library can easily do the same.